zwazoe/router-post/README.md

  Notice, in Objectifying the data.
 I  include a separator.
 The separator can be whatever you want it to be.
 It can even be a string.

  address-apartment.
 The "-" is the separator.
- If you wanted, you could have change the separator to a pipe like so |
+ If you want, you could have change the separator to a pipe like so |

  ````
- 		// add arrays
     	'address|apartment',
 		'address|category',
 		'address|creator',
 		'notes|detail',